Su Barikan

 Designing the Solution

-Gamify Impact: Users earn tokens through eco-challenges based on real-world issues like fire, mining, and pollution.Reward Participation: Tokens act as impact currency that can be used for donations or eco-friendly purchases.Prove Contribution: Tokens convert into Earthwin cryptocurrency, providing blockchain-verified proof of contribution.
+Gamify Impact: Earn tokens by completing eco-challenges based on real-world issues (wildfires, mining, pollution).Reward Participation: Tokens can be spent on donations or eco-friendly purchases.Prove Contribution: Tokens convert into blockchain-verified records, providing transparent proof of impact

 Psychology-Based Design

-Research showed that frustration, not apathy, drives disengagement.
+Research showed that urgency, not apathy, drives disengagement.

 Smart Token Flow

-Play and Earn → Users gain tokens through eco-actions (donations, invites, purchases).Gift and Grow → Tokens can be gifted to support trees or carbon offset projects.Prove and Store → Tokens convert to crypto, creating verifiable blockchain records of contribution.
+Play & Earn: Tokens earned through eco-actions (donations, invites, purchases).Gift & Grow: Tokens can be gifted to support trees or carbon-offset projects.Prove & Store: Tokens convert to crypto, producing verifiable blockchain records of contribution.

 Results & Impact